 Aker owns 70 per cent of the shares in Aker Kværner Holding AS, which in turn owns 41 per cent of the shares in Kvaerner.
 Aker thus indirectly owns 28.7 per cent of Kvaerner.

-Kvaerner’s share price fell from NOK 8.89 to NOK 8.22 in 2015.
-Aker’s shareholding was valued at NOK 0.6 billion as at 31 December 2015, equivalent to 2 per cent of Aker’s total assets.
+In 2016, Kvaerner’s share price rose from NOK 8.22 to NOK 12.10 as at 31 December 2016.
+Aker’s shareholding was valued at NOK 0.9 billion at the end of the year, equivalent to 2 per cent of Aker’s total assets.

 Kvaerner is a leading supplier of engineering, procurement and construction (EPC) services on the Norwegian continental shelf.
 In a market that offers relatively few projects and thus remains challenging, the company needs to secure new contracts to maintain its activity level in 2017 and beyond.